Premises Liability Lawyer In New Braunfels

 Texas Negligent Property Owner Attorney

 Under the law of premises liability, property owners must keep their property in a reasonably safe condition.
-If you are injured in a slip-and-fall accident or other type of accident while on someone else’s property, and the accident was caused by the owner’s negligence to provide you with a reasonably safe premises, you may be entitled to recover monetary damages for pain and suffering, payment of reasonable medical expenses and lost wages.
+If you are injured in a slip-and-fall accident or other type of accident while on someone else’s property, and the accident was caused by the owner’s negligence to provide you with a reasonably safe premises, you may be eligible to receive compensation for pain and suffering, lost wages and medical expenses.

 In order to bring a claim for damages, you should call the New Braunfels, Texas, slip-and-fall accident lawyers at The Bettersworth Law Firm as soon as possible.